PierrotMetille/RE_think/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
+All identifiant and credancial can be give by Pierrot Métille and Garis Miehlbradt via private message.

 ## LICENSE